 Your instructor will provide specific information if you are enrolled in such a class.

 6. I'm receiving benefits from the VA, will I be penalized for taking online classes?

 The VA won't penalize students for transitioning into online learning.
 Benefits will remain the same as long as all classes are completed

 1. I have had some financial challenges that affect my being able to attend classes this spring due to the effects of COVID-19 on me (and/or my family).
 What are my options?

 Reach out to the financial aid office at firstname.lastname@example.org, 610-861-5512, or schedule an appointment to meet with the Financial Aid Office.
 A financial aid advisor can provide customized advice/solutions for you which may include counseling on all available forms of aid or assisting with making an adjustment on the FAFSA to more accurately reflect your current economic situation.

 For information about on or off campus programs that can help, contact Maryann Haytmanek, SpartanAid, KEYS, New Choices Project Director, in College Center, Room 203, 610-861-4555, email@example.com.

-Work Study positions will be available this fall.
+Work Study positions will be available this spring.
 Visit the work study to see open jobs for the semester.
 This list is usually updated every 1-2 weeks as new jobs are requested.
 Students can use the contact information included with each job posting if they find something they are interested in.